wiseman-timelord/Chat-Gradio-Gguf/README.md

 - We use a `1.125` additional to model size for layers to fit on VRAM,  the calculation is `TotalVRam /((ModelFileSize * 1.125) / NumLayers = LayerSize) = NumLayersOnGpu`.
 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
 - "Chat-Windows-Gguf" and "Chat-Linux-Gguf", is now "Chat-Gradio-Gguf", as yes, these dual-mode scripts used to be 2 different/same programs.
+- Through detection/use of flags AVX/AVX2/AVX512, FMA, F16C, then supposedly we can expect ≈ 1.4 – 1.6× the tokens-per-second you would get from a plain AVX2-only build and roughly half the RAM footprint when you load FP16-quantised GGUF files.

 ### Models working (with gpt for comparrisson).
 | Model                                  | IFEval   | BBH  /\  | MATH     | GPQA     | MuSR     | MMLU              | CO2 Cost  |